How Christina Henderson won a D.C. Council seat: Outreach to women, moderate police views and a positive campaign

 Grosso, who is one of the most liberal members of the council, said his former aide may not be the reliable vote that activists wanted in Lazere.
 And that’s a good thing, he said.

-“To any interest groups or unions — they put all their eggs in one basket, because they knew where Ed was going to be on their issues.
+“To any interest groups or unions — they put all their eggs in one basket because they knew where Ed was going to be on their issues.
 That’s comfortable, [but] it’s not the best thing for the city,” he said.
 “It’s important to look at every angle of a particular issue and then make a decision.”

 He said he was delighted to be leaving his seat in Henderson’s hands.